 This category sets the transfer speeds for IDE devices.
-The Standard option is the default setting.
-The Fast PIO 1, Fast PIO 2, Fast PIO 3 and Fast PIO 4 options are for higher speed devices.
+The Fast PIO 1, Fast PIO 2, Fast PIO 3 and Fast PIO 4 (default) options are for higher speed devices.

 Smart Monitoring

 This feature will monitor your hard drive and report any problems detected.
 The default setting cannot be changed.